 This is done partly via self learning, a small amount of lectures from Manufacturers, and a lot of research and academic paper writing, but mostly self learning. on my personal page scaysbrook.co.uk, with all of my CPD activity listed on the AT-CPD.co.uk website along with a load of tips, and future cpd events where I also list my small spreadsheet of hours spent, my book collection, and my academic papers.

-By fare my most useful method of achieving my hours are podcasts, those lectures recorded for private listening.
+By far my most useful method of achieving my hours are podcasts, those lectures recorded for private listening.
 I use two android players to collect and play these Google podcast player, and Stitcher, both available cross platform, although I use a Google Pixel so android is my choice, add to this Spotify, which is evolving into the best podcast / music player ever.

 Below I intend to list some useful podcasts.
 Drop me a line on twitter @scays with any interesting podcast you find.
 You might want to log onto Stitcher and use the search bar, for whatever style, focus or subject takes your fancy.